-Kindle Fire and Fire HD that has issue with its Bluetooth connection is not a rare thing and this is not a serious issue that you can fix by yourself by following the available troubleshooting action and have it work again in no time.
+Kindle Fire and Fire HD that has an issue with its Bluetooth connection is not a rare thing, and this is not a serious issue that you can fix by yourself by following the available troubleshooting action and have it work again in no time.

 - Make sure that the Bluetooth device that you use is compatible and also supported by your Kindle Fire.
 Even though it was compatible, it doesn’t mean it was supported so check on this aspect as your first step to fix this issue.

-- Make sure that the Bluetooth on both device is turn on so they can connect each other.
+- Make sure that the Bluetooth on both devices is turned on so they can connect to each other.

 - Bring both device closer, just in case the Bluetooth connection you are trying to build is out of range.

-One of the methods above speaks about turning on Bluetooth feature on both devices.
-The steps to turn on Bluetooth feature is vary from one device to another so you need to check it from the manufacturer first.
-As to how you can turn on Bluetooth on your Kindle Fire, follow this guide:
+One of the methods above speaks about turning on Bluetooth features on both devices.
+The steps to turn on Bluetooth feature vary from one device to another, so you need to check it from the manufacturer first.

-- Turn on the Bluetooth feature on the other device you trying to connect to
+- Turn on the Bluetooth feature on the other device you are trying to connect to.